 Hydrolyzed means that the milk proteins are already broken down, so they're less likely to trigger an allergic reaction.

 Experts say you can start your baby on solids between 4 and 6 months old.
-Ask your pediatrician what age is best based on your child's health and readiness.
+Ask your pediatrician what age is best for your child.

-Many parents begin with rice or oatmeal cereals, and then graduate their baby to fruits and vegetables.
-Yet there's no reason to go in that order.
-It's perfectly fine to start your baby on a fruit or vegetable first.
+Many parents start their babies with iron-fortified rice or oatmeal cereals, and then graduate them to fruits and vegetables.
+Still, it's perfectly fine to start your kid on stage 1 fruits and vegetables or puree a veggie or fruit yourself.

-After each new food, watch out for signs of an allergy, such as:
+After each new one, watch out for signs of an allergy, like:

 - Diarrhea, sometimes with blood